 September is Blood Cancer Awareness Month, and I am a leukemia survivor, so this topic has come up more than once during our recent family dinners.
 Dinner Table Doctor and I had a long discussion the other night about the valuable lessons we have learned from my leukemia diagnosis.
-We were alone, which happens a lot lately since our son is back at Ohio State and our daughters always seem to have somewhere better to be, even during a pandemic.
+We were alone, which happens a lot lately since our children are independent.
 Our dinner included a delicious meatloaf and a lovely bottle of Shiraz.
 I have a secret ingredient which will elevate your meatloaf to the next level.
 I’ll share this at the end, so keep reading!

 Lesson #1 – Give people the benefit of the doubt.
 When I was diagnosed, I was 39 years old and my kids were 8, 4, and 2 years old.
 I was stunned and depressed and nervous and worried but I didn’t look sick at all, so no one would know what I was going through just by looking at me.
 It made me wonder what everyone else I encountered was dealing with.
 If a cashier was rude to me or a driver cut me off, I couldn’t stay angry, because they might be dealing with catastrophic events and just trying to get through their day without going insane.
 DTD also became much more aware of the pain and depression and grief and worry his patients and their families might be experiencing when waiting for test results or to get an appointment with a specialist.